mrmetaverse/soiree/soiree.md

 #### What do we hope to accomplish?

-- _A baseline for managing and accessing personal inventory._
+- A baseline for managing and accessing personal inventory
 - Users own their data
 - Showcase the power of collaboration?
 - Create an ecosystem alternative.
 The anti-platform